Penetration Testing Cost

 When you call or email their references, make sure you ask if they felt comfortable that the vendor used substantial manual effort.

 This may be one of the most important questions to ask.
-Any vendor who is actually performing manual penetration testing is sure to be keeping records that will demonstrate it and should be glad to have the chance to prove it to you.
+Any vendor who is actually performing quality manual testing is sure to be keeping records that will demonstrate it and should be glad to have the chance to prove it to you.

 If they claim that this will take too much time and will increase the price, tell them it doesn't have to be pretty and you're not expecting to pay for it.